dlmiles/ttihp0p2-muldiv8/docs/info.md

 There should be sufficient instructions here start you own journey.

+## IHP130 Update Nov 2024

+This project was also sent for fabrication with TT shuttle IHP0p2.

+The design is the same as TT06 edition, no significant modifications were necessary, other than using `ttihp-verilog-template` as the baseline project structure.

 ## External hardware

-It is expect the RP2040 and a Python REPL should be sufficient test this project.
+It is expect the standard TT PCB with RP2040 and a Python REPL should be sufficient test this project.

 ## Thoughts to the future (next iteration)